Get all the latest data for Masshad

 What are the exact steps to buy property in Mashhad right now?

-The step that makes the deal legally binding in Mashhad is not the signed sales contract but the official deed registration at SSAA, because until that registration is complete, you do not legally own the property.
+The step that makes the deal legally binding in Mashhad is the official deed execution at a notary office, because until that moment all prior contracts are preliminary and do not transfer legal ownership.

 We have a document entirely dedicated to the whole buying process our pack about properties in Mashhad.